College Board of Trustees pass budget and reopening plan

-ROCK SPRINGS -- Western Wyoming Community College's Board of Trustees approved a plan for reopening and a approved $46,573,262 budget for fiscal year 2020-21. college plans to start the fall semester on Aug.
+ROCK SPRINGS -- Western Wyoming Community College's Board of Trustees approved a plan for reopening and approved a $46,573,262 budget for fiscal year 2020-21.
+The college plans to start the fall semester on Aug.
 24, with flexibility for all classes.

 Instruction expenditures are budgeted for $11,042,875 which represents 41.6% of the 2020-2021 budget.
 The institutional support expenditures are budgeted for $7,131,201.